vyomguptaa/grid3.0/README.md

 3. Cancel an item
 4. Search a product inventory for shoes
 5. Subscribe to product updates

-The bot can handle switching forms and cancelling a form, but not resuming a form after switching yet.
+6. Register for the Flipkart Axis credit card
+7. Pay credit card bills

 The main flows have the bot retrieving or changing information in a SQLite database (the file `example.db`).
 You can use `initialize.db` to change the data that exists in this file.

-For the purposes of illustration, the bot has orders for the following email addresses:
+For the purposes of illustration, the bot has orders for the following contact numbers:
 - `example@rasa.com`
 - `me@rasa.com`
 - `me@gmail.com`